osisoft/testing-content/Content_Portal/Documentation/Identity/claims.md

 <a id="opIdClaims_Post Identity Provider Claim"></a>

-Create a new Identity Provider Claim for an Identity Provider on a Tenant.
+Creates a new identity provider claim for an identity provider on a tenant.

 ### Request
 ```text